 It is recognised that wireless networking could offer great benefits to the University community in the pursuit of its primary objectives of learning, teaching and research.
 Wireless networking has been in existence for a few years, but is still a relatively new technology.
 The recent ratification of further 802.11 standards for wireless access will continue to enhance interest in the technology. ess network devices utilizing the University IP space including private non-routable IP space within University networks and all users of such devices.
 It covers all wireless connections to the campus network backbone, frequency allocation, network address assignment, registration in the Domain Name System, and services provided over wireless connections to end users both to and from the campus network.

-Computing Services are responsible for the operation and management of campus network infrastructure.
+DD&T are responsible for the operation and management of campus network infrastructure.
 A natural extension to the fixed network currently in existence is a wireless network.
-In order to ensure reliability, integrity and interoperability between the wired and wireless domains it is the responsibility of Computing Services to ensure the design, management and appropriate use of the campus wireless infrastructure is in accordance with best practice and existing policies.
+In order to ensure reliability, integrity and interoperability between the wired and wireless domains it is the responsibility of DD&T to ensure the design, management and appropriate use of the campus wireless infrastructure is in accordance with best practice and existing policies.

 Wireless networking is a relatively new technology so some definitions will aid in clarification of the policy.